linuxdeepin/deepin-manual/manual-assets/personal/dde-file-manager/en_US/index.md

 ### Open in new window as admin

-1. Right-click in the blank area on File Manager.
+1. Right-click a folder in File Manager.
 2. Select **Open in new window as admin**, input your login password in the pop-up window and click **Confirm**.
 3. The file will be opened in a new window, in which you can operate with admin permissions.
 And you will exit admin permissions when you close this window.